14H034160212/HHH-An-Online-Question-Answering-System-for-Medical-Questions/BERT_fine_tuning/README.md

-The selected pre-train model is uncased_L-12_H-768_A-12
+The selected pre-train model is `uncased_L-12_H-768_A-12`

-The running platform is Colab.
+The running platform is Colab and you can run it on other linux system.

-The total number of data = 10000
+The total number of data = `10000`

-The number distribution of Train: dev: test = 6:2:2
+The number distribution of Train: dev: test = `6:2:2`

-First experiment result eval_accuracy: 0.7702703
+First experiment result eval_accuracy: `0.7702703`

-Second experiment result eval_accuracy: 0.7612613
+Second experiment result eval_accuracy: `0.7612613`

-Third experiment result eval_accuracy: 0.7742743
+Third experiment result eval_accuracy: `0.7742743`

-Average eval_accuracy by three times experiments: 0.76860196666
+Average eval_accuracy by three times experiments: `0.76860196666`

-Range of change: (-0.00734066666, +0.00567233334)
+Range of change: `(-0.00734066666, +0.00567233334)`

-Here is the code of running the run_classifier.py with detail training parameters which includes training and evaluation.
+Here is the code of running the `run_classifier.py` with detail training parameters which includes training and evaluation.
 ```
 python run_classifier.py \
   --task_name=quora \